rdai10/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/liferay-npm-bundler-intro.md

 1. For each npm package dependency,

     a.
 Copy the npm package to the output folder and prefix the bundle's name to it.
-Note that the bundler stores packages in a plain *bundle-name$package*@*version* format, rather than the standard node_modules tree format.
+Note that the bundler stores packages in a plain _bundle-name\$package_@_version_ format, rather than the standard node_modules tree format.
 To determine what is copied, the bundler invokes a plugin to filter the package file list.

     b.
 Run rules on the package files.